kenp8842/ames_homes_proj/README.md

 * Dropped columns containing over 40% of values missing
 * Filled in the Electrical and Masonry veneer type with their most common values
 * Replaced NaN values in the 9 basement and garage columns that didn't include their build date with None
-* Changed all None values in Garage year built to 0 so we could perform calculations if needed
+* Changed all None values in Garage year built to zero so we could perform calculations if needed
 * Took the numeric columns and filled in all their NaN values with the most common value

 ## EDA